Skip to Content

 I still think it’s a good idea for you to understand the differences in Cricut blades so you can see what projects you can make with your machine or according to the materials you have.
 Also, you don’t want to purchase something because it has the Cricut logo and the word blade.
 Remember that not everything is compatible with all machines.

-Tip: You can use pens and markers with all machines, but I am leaving them out of this article because I want to focus on the cutting and crafting tools.
+Tip: Pens and markers can be used with all machines, but I am leaving them out of this article to focus on the cutting and crafting tools.

 Scoring Wheel, Knife Blade, Rotary Blade